 Teller: "My name is Teller, and this is my partner Penn Jillette: we are Teller & Penn."

 U.S. Supreme Court Justice Clarence Thomas, went from February 22, 2006 through January 14, 2013 without speaking to the lawyers before him, a streak of close to seven years.
 He broke his silence to say, according to official transcripts, "Well - he did not" in response to a joke before being drowned out by the noise of the courtroom.

 Boston Legallampshaded this when Denny and Alan had to go before the Supreme Court (naturally played by lookalikes).
 Denny bets Alan that he can't get Justice Thomas to talk.
 Alan ends up winning the bet, with his standard behavior that would never fly in a real court.

-American president Calvin Coolidge (nicknamed "Silent Cal"), who famously was told by a woman at a dinner party that a friend of hers had bet her she couldn't get Coolidge to say more than two words to her all evening.
+American president Calvin Coolidge (nicknamed "Silent Cal"), who famously was told by a woman at a dinner party that a friend of hers had bet her she couldn't get Coolidge to say at least three words to her all evening.
 Coolidge's response?
 "You lose."